eduardoiann/pokeapp/README.md

 ## Description

-This app was a 4 day project designed to be an technical challenge for a Junior Front-end position at Ilia Digital.
+This app was a 4 day project designed to be a technical challenge for a Junior Front-end position at Ilia Digital.
 It's a Pokemon TCG App that would need to fulfill the following requirements:

   - Must use React,Vue or Angular;
   - Must use the API Pokemon TCG(https://pokemontcg.io/);